Balance the Ledger Photo by Heather Johnson

 “Conservation isn’t about making dramatic changes overnight.
 It’s about showing others what’s possible when you give nature a little room to breathe — and then watching it come alive.”

-Learn more about Roley’s conservation efforts in this video about the 2025 Lone Star Land Steward Award winner.
+Learn more about Roley’s conservation efforts in this video about the 2025 Lone Star Land Steward Award winner, and in this podcast hear him talk about how his ranch got its groove back.

 Get Help Restoring Your Playa